Idaho Digital Learning Alliance

-Idaho Digital Learning is one of the larger state virtual schools in the country with 22,856 course enrollments in SY 2014-15.
-Idaho Digital Learning was established by the Idaho Legislature in 2001, and works in partnership with Idaho school districts to offer online choices that would not otherwise exist.
-Idaho Digital Learning provides eLearning expertise, virtual learning services and leadership in collaboration with Idaho school districts and policymakers to ensure all Idaho students’ online learning need are being met.
+Idaho Digital Learning Alliance (IDLA) is one of the larger state virtual schools in the country, with 44,342 course enrollments in SY 2022-23.
+IDLA was established by the Idaho Legislature in 2001 and works in partnership with Idaho school districts as a supplemental provider to offer online choices that provide opportunities for all students in Idaho, rural or urban.
+IDLA provides eLearning expertise, virtual learning services, and leadership in collaboration with Idaho school districts and policymakers to ensure all Idaho students’ online learning needs are met.

 Projects and highlights:

-- The Idaho Digital Learning Tutor on Demand Service connects students to a tutor in the most convenient way possible – the student submits a little form requesting assistance and through text messages they are connected to a tutor specializing in the subject.
-Tutor on Demand offers Idaho Digital Learning students access to a tutoring session in just a few short minutes!
+- eTutoring: IDLA’s Tutor on Demand Service connects students to a tutor, an IDLA teacher, in the most convenient way possible – the student submits a form requesting assistance, and through text messages they are connected to a tutor specializing in the content area. eTutoring offers students access to a tutoring session in just a few minutes!